Focus on Expanding Performance and Interdisciplinary Dramaturgy

 This programme welcomes both international students as well as students with a Dutch Bachelor's degree in art and culture studies, but also arts professionals who wish to enrich their practice through academic research.
 The academic DNA of our Master's students preferably consists of reflexivity, curiosity, open-mindedness, commitment, initiative and affinity with writing.

 The first semester brings you up to date with the latest trends and topics, the second semester is for individual specialisation.
 The unique characteristic of the programme in Utrecht is the focus on contemporary, hybrid practices and the possibility to focus on dance and dance dramaturgy.
 Read more about the curriculum.

-Fully taught in English, this Master’s program takes an academic approach to contemporary performance.
-We closely collaborate with the field of theatre and dance in the Netherlands and Flanders, internationally regarded as the forerunners of the exciting new trends that emerge on the European stage.
-You will get acquainted with the state-of-the-art theory yet we are also actively oriented towards the practice of theatre and dance.
-This is exemplified by the focus on dramaturgy, an internship in the second semester and the many opportunities to meet with practitioners, built-in components within the program and closely related to the staff’s expansive network.
+Fully taught in English, this Master’s programme takes an academic approach to contemporary performance.
+We closely collaborate with the field of theatre and dance in the Netherlands and Flanders.
+You will get acquainted with state-of-the-art theory yet we are also oriented towards the practice of theatre and dance.
+This is exemplified by the focus on dramaturgy, an internship in the second semester and the many opportunities to meet with practitioners.
+Read more about career development.